Journal of Global Change Data & Discovery2023.7(4):343-353

 data format correction, and attribute information classification.
 Second, the text format data was transformed into an SHP format for processing in ArcGIS according to latitude and longitude coordinates.
 Values were assigned according to the intensity category, and points weaker than TD or with an unknown grade were deleted.
 For best-track points in a denatured state, the corresponding intensity category value was assigned based on the central maximum wind speed.
 Finally, the TC best-track point assignment table was obtained, as shown in Table 2.

-Table 2 Table of assigned tropical cycle best-track points
+Table 2 The assigned tropical cycle best-track points

 Tropical cyclone strength grade